ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/WodenSec/CVE-2022-46484](https://github.com/WodenSec/CVE-2022-46484) :  ![starts](https://img.shields.io/github/stars/WodenSec/CVE-2022-46484.svg) ![forks](https://img.shields.io/github/forks/WodenSec/CVE-2022-46484.svg)

 ## CVE-2022-46463
- ** DISPUTED ** An access control issue in Harbor v1.X.X to v2.5.3 allows attackers to access public and private image repositories without authentication.
-NOTE: the vendor's position is that this &quot;is clearly described in the documentation as a feature.&quot;
+ An access control issue in Harbor v1.X.X to v2.5.3 allows attackers to access public and private image repositories without authentication.
+NOTE: the vendor's position is that this "is clearly described in the documentation as a feature."